FastSVC: Fast Cross-Domain Singing Voice Conversion with Feature-wise Linear Modulation: Introduction

 \section{Introduction}

 Human singing is an important way of information transmission, emotional expression and entertainment.
-Enabling machine the ability of producing high-fidelity singing voice can enrich the way of human-computer interaction.
+Enabling machine the ability to produce high-fidelity singing voice can enrich the way of human-computer interaction.
 This paper focuses on a singing synthesis related task, i.e., singing voice conversion (SVC), which aims at converting the voice of one singer to that of other singers without changing the underlying content and melody.

 In terms of whether parallel singing datasets are used during training, which are composed of paired samples among singers singing the same content, current SVC approaches can be categorized into two classes: parallel SVC and non-parallel SVC.
-Most Initial attempts for SVC belong the the parallel SVC class, which model parallel training samples using statistical methods, such as Gaussian mixture model (GMM) based many-to-many eigenvoice conversion \cite{toda2007one}, direct waveform modification based on spectrum difference \cite{kobayashi2014statistical,kobayashi2015statistical}.
+Most initial attempts for SVC belong to the parallel SVC class, which model parallel training samples using statistical methods, such as Gaussian mixture model (GMM) based many-to-many eigenvoice conversion \cite{toda2007one}, direct waveform modification based on spectrum difference \cite{kobayashi2014statistical,kobayashi2015statistical}.
 Artificial neural network (ANN) based approaches are also proposed to improve conversion performance \cite{hono2019singing,sisman2019singan}.

 Since parallel singing datasets are expensive to collect in large scale, many non-parallel SVC approaches are proposed.
 WaveNet \cite{oord2016wavenet} autoencoder based unsupervised SVC model is trained to convert among singers appeared in the training set \cite{nachmani2019unsupervised}, where an adversarial speaker classifier is incorporated to disentangle singer information from the encoder output.
 To further improve this method, PitchNet \cite{deng2020pitchnet} adopts an additional domain fusion term on the pitch to remove pitch information from the encoder output.
-Variational autoencoder (VAE) \cite{luo2020singing}, generative adversarial network (GAN) \cite{lu2020vaw} and phonetic posteriorgram (PPG) \cite{li2020ppg} based approaches are also investigated for non-parallel SVC.
+Variational autoencoder (VAE) \cite{luo2020singing}, generative adversarial network (GAN) \cite{lu2020vaw}, and phonetic posteriorgram (PPG) \cite{li2020ppg} based approaches are also investigated for non-parallel SVC.
 However, these methods either use acoustic features from conventional vocoders (e.g., WORLD \cite{morise2016world}) or mel spectrograms as intermediate representations during conversion, which may bound the audio quality.